FOREX-Euro dips on French lockdown fears, U.S. vote drives volatility gauges up

 After the elections, the market's focus will again turn more towards the sharp rise in coronavirus infections, Vamvakidis added.

-The dollar index - which tracks the currency against a basket of six currencies - edged up 0.2% at 93.31 =USD.
+The dollar index =USD, which tracks the currency against a basket of six currencies, edged up 0.3% at 93.46.

-The yuan was flat at 6.7171 in the offshore market CNH=EBS, with one-week implied volatility in the Chinese currency spiking to its highest since the beginning of 2016.
-CNHSWO=
+The yuan CNH=EBS was flat at 6.7194 in the offshore market, with one-week implied volatility in the Chinese currency CNHSWO= spiking to its highest since the beginning of 2016.

+The People's Bank of China reportedly asked local Chinese banks on Tuesday to drop the Counter Cyclical Factor (CCF) in their daily fixing models.

+"While we believe that this is a strong signal from the PBoC allowing weakness in the onshore yuan, in practice, banks have already been lowering the CCF in the last few months," said Lauri Hälikkä, fixed income and currency strategist at SEB.

 ((olga.cotaga@thomsonreuters.com;))